shopware5/devdocs/source/blog/_posts/2016-02-26-managing-ant-complexities.md

 ### Ant

-Ant is the defacto standard for a mostly operating system independent build system.
+Ant is the de facto standard for a mostly operating system independent build system.
 It is completely written in Java and therefore works on all major operating systems.
 Moreover the Linux, OSX and Windows versions all share a library of common tasks that allow you to create portable scripts.
 If you have ever encountered a project with a `build.xml` you most certainly have seen an Ant build script.